 This model is based on the last available publication that identifies it as a basal vertebrate (phylum Chordata).It was carved by hand and reproduced in resin in a scale 1:1.

-Material: full resin in 4 pieces
+Material: full resin in 4 pieces not mounted and unpainted

 Scale: 1:1